FederatedAI/FATE/federatedml/statistic/correlation/README.md

 #### Implementation Detail
 We use an MPC protocol called SPDZ for Heterogeneous Pearson Correlation Coefficient calculation.
-For more detail examination, one can refer to [README](../../secureprotol/spdz/README.md).
+For more details, one can refer to [README](../../secureprotol/spdz/README.md).

 #### How to Use
 - params